-43 Note that all monthly, quarterly and annual
+Note that all monthly, quarterly and annual CAT Fees have been rounded to the nearest dollar.

-(other than Execution Venue ATSs) (i.e., "CAT Fees Paid Annually" = "Monthly CAT Fee" \times 12 months).
+This column represents the approximate total CAT Fees paid each year by each Industry Member (other than Execution Venue ATSs) (i.e., "CAT Fees Paid Annually" = "Monthly CAT Fee" $\times$ 12 months).